nidorx/ecs-lua/README.md

 - **component_N_data** : The component arrays that are processed by this system.
 The ordering of the parameters follows the order defined in the `requireAll` or `requireAny` attributes of the system.

 As in this architecture you have direct access to the data of the components, it is necessary to inform on the return of the function if any changes were made to this data.

+##### Performance TIP, dirty version

+As with Unity ECS, Roblox-ECS systems are processed in batch.

+Component data is saved in chunks, which allows queries by entities with the expected characteristics to be made more quickly.

+In the `update` method, your system is able to know if this chunk being processed at the moment has entities that have changed, through the `dirty` parameter.
+Using this parameter you can skip the execution of your system when there has been no change since the last execution of your system for this specific chunk

+See that this parameter says only if there are any entities modified in this chunk, but it does not say exactly which entity is

+For more details, see the links [The Chunk data structure in Unity](https://gametorrahod.com/the-chunk-data-structure/) and [Designing an efficient system with version numbers](https://gametorrahod.com/designing-an-efficient-system-with-version-numbers/)

 #### Adding to the world